Richard Baines

 Richard Baines (fl.
 1568–1593) was an Elizabethan double agent, informer and ordained Catholic priest.
 He is best known for the so-called Baines Note, a list of accusations against the poet and playwright Christopher Marlowe, which has been described by Paul Kocher as the "master key to the mind of Marlowe" and that "for revolutionary impact and scope it stands alone, an extraordinary document in the history of free thought".

 Early life and education

 Nothing is known about where and when Baines was born, but 1554 would seem to be a reasonable estimate for the latter.
-The first mention we have of him is his matriculation in November 1568 as a pensioner at Christ's College, Cambridge.
+One of the first mentions of him were his matriculation in November 1568 as a pensioner at Christ's College, Cambridge.
 There was another Richard Baines, favoured by earlier biographers, who was at Oxford, but Kendall has convincingly argued that the Baines who was connected with Marlowe was the Cambridge one.
-Assuming that this was the right Richard Baines, he gained his BA (Bachelor of Arts) degree in 1573, commencing MA (i.e. being awarded the degree of Master of Arts) at Caius College, Cambridge, in 1576.
+Assuming that this was the right Richard Baines, he gained his BA (Bachelor of Arts) degree in 1573, commencing his MA (i.e. being awarded the degree of Master of Arts) at Caius College, Cambridge, in 1576.